R00TKI11/boltguard/README.md

 BoltGuard is a lightweight, policy-first container security tool.

+## What BoltGuard is (and is not)

+BoltGuard is a **policy engine for container images**.

-It answers one question fast:
+It answers one question — quickly and deterministically:

-> **Is this container acceptable for *our* risk tolerance?**
+> **Does this container image comply with our rules?**

-BoltGuard runs in milliseconds, works fully offline, and uses human-readable policies you can trust in development, CI, and air-gapped environments.
+BoltGuard is intentionally **not** a full CVE scanner and does not maintain a large vulnerability database.
+Instead, it focuses on enforcing human-readable, offline-friendly policies early in development and CI.

+BoltGuard is designed to complement tools like Trivy or Grype by acting as a fast, deterministic gate before heavier security analysis runs.

-## Features
+## Supported image inputs

-- **Fast** - Scans complete in milliseconds, not minutes
+BoltGuard can scan container images from multiple sources:

+- Local images via a container runtime (e.g. `nginx:latest`)
+- Image tarballs created with `docker save`
+- Offline policy bundles imported via `-bundle-import`

-- **Offline-first** - No registry access or external databases required
+No network access is required during scanning unless explicitly enabled.
-- **Policy-driven** - Human-readable YAML policies you can customize
-- **Multiple outputs** - Text for humans, JSON/SARIF for CI/CD
-- **Air-gap friendly** - Works in restricted environments
-- **Simple** - One binary, no dependencies

 ## Quick Start